electrode-io/xarc-run/README.md

 - You have to be careful to write scripts that work cross platforms
 - A single string in a JSON file may not be enough sometimes to fit a build script
 - Your only option is JS to do some of your bidding sometimes
-- No flow control, extending, or customizing
+- No stream support, flow control, or extending or customizing

 xclap picks up where [npm scripts] left off.